 At St Joseph’s aim to ensure that through a focus on citizenship, pupils are increasingly aware of what society is, how this functions and to begin to understand how they may play a constructive role in the society of the future.
-The Personal Social and Health Education and Citizenship curriculum is one of many ways that as a school we faciliate this.
+The Personal Social and Health Education and Citizenship curriculum is one of many ways that as a school we facilitate this.

 This is taught both in terms of discrete units of PSHE work and through learning in other areas, most notably in RE, Science and PE.
 It is also delivered through assemblies, presentations, visits and visitors the school either as a year group, school phase or whole school as appropriate.
 Learning in PSHE also helps to support children at various stages during their own development, such as in the Early Years Foundation Stage, supporting children with turn taking, sharing and listening to others; or in Year 6, learning about the changes to the body during puberty and preparing for transition to Secondary School.